Adem K: Record label

 Kerimofski is the proprietor of Igloo Records.
 The label was conceived in 1995 as a means of releasing his music independently but by the end of the decade was used to license Turnstyle product to major labels.
 Since 2020 the label has released work from other artists and has been particularly successful in reissuing recordings from bands who broke up before the advent of streaming.

 In February 2024 the label branched out and promoted a show for American musician Lou Barlow which after selling out in 24 hours was moved to a larger venue.

 The label has an exclusive arrangement with MGM Distribution.

 Acting

 Apart from occasional appearances in student films, Kerimofski began acting officially in 2024 with the horror film Proclivitas, co-produced by South Park producer Debbie Liebling.
 He followed this up with an appearance in season 3 of The Twelve (Australian TV series) as a police officer during scenes set in 1968.
 He appears as a detective in the upcoming television series LAM for Warner Brothers.
 The series charts the life of bank robber Brendan Abbott.
 Kerimofski was cast as a zombie in We Bury the Dead, starring Daisy Ridley but was unable to make it to set on time due to touring commitments with Turnstyle.

-Personal life

-Kerimofski married in 2004 and has a child.
-The Kerimofski family live in Bassendean, a suburb of Perth, Western Australia.
-Adjunct to his home is The Future Ranch, a small studio complex he uses exclusively for recording and rehearsals.
-Associate Professor of Accounting at University of Virginia's Darden School of Business Shane Dikolli is the cousin of Kerimofski.

-He works at a Perth-based university in the screen arts/ filmmaking department.